-On Mljet island you can easily find grocery stores, bakeries, pastry shops, pharmacies and other kind of small shops, so you can buy anything you want right there on spot without bringing anything from the mainland.
+On Mljet island you can easily find grocery stores, bakeries, pastry shops, pharmacies and another kind of small shops, so you can buy anything you want right there on spot without bringing anything from the mainland.

 In Pomena, there is a small ‘’Studenac’’ store right on the left when you get from the ferry, there you can find anything regarding food, including fresh fruits and vegetables, for cooking in your apartment.
 It is open daily from 7 am to 7 pm.
 Just a few meters away is an entrance to the National Park Mljet.
-In the park you won’t find any shop, just souvenirs, so make sure you buy all the necessities before the you enter.
-Two well equipped ‘’Tommy’’ markets can be found in Babino Polje, also ‘’Tisak’’ where you can easily send/receive packages etc.
+In the park you won’t find any shop, just souvenirs, so make sure you buy all the necessities before you enter.
+Two well-equipped ‘’Tommy’’ markets can be found in Babino Polje, also ‘’Tisak’’ where you can easily send/receive packages etc.

 There are also numerous restaurants around the island and you can always eat outside.
 As for the local food, you should definitely try some of the fish specialties, like grilled fish or scampi, “black” risotto with squids, octopus with potatoes baked under the lid on an open fire… Dalmatian cuisine is a Mediterranean style cuisine which is similar to the Italian one, so you will find a lot of olive oil and herbs like rosemary and sage, garlic and tomatoes in almost every sauce, a lot of vegetables and fruit, etc.

-Some of the local specialties we recommend you to try are makaruli, homemade macaroni with premium goat cheese, an eel prepared in several ways such as baked under the lid, in sauce called brodet etc., and prandispanj, a traditional cake in Dubrovnik, but also on Mljet island.
+Some of the local specialties we recommend you to try are makaruli, homemade macaroni with premium goat cheese, an eel prepared in several ways such as baked under the lid, in a sauce called brodet etc., and prandispanj, a traditional cake in Dubrovnik, but also on Mljet island.

 ATMs & exchange offices

 Remember that the official currency in Croatia is Kuna and most of the places accept Kuna only.
 In large tourist places, especially on the coast, it is acceptable to pay in euros or credit cards.
-However, make sure you always have a local currency with you and some cash because not every restaurant, bar or market accept credit cards.
+However, make sure you always have a local currency with you and some cash because not every restaurant, bar, or market accepts credit cards.
 Still, larger supermarkets and pharmacies, usually accept them but in case you need something from the bakery, mini markets or newspaper stand, always bring cash.
 All hotels should accept all major credit cards.

 Bargaining in the open-air markets may save you a few kuna, but that is not a common thing to do in this area, so expect to pay the fixed prices.

-ATM’s can be found from three different banks – OTP banka, Privredna banka and Euro Bancomat.
+ATMs can be found from three different banks – OTP banka, Privredna banka and Euro Bancomat.
 Most of them can be found in Pomena and Polace, also in Hotel Odisej and ferry port Sobra.
-There are post offices in Babino Polje and Govedari where you can also exchange currencies, but have in mind they only work in the mornings till noon, from Monday to Friday.
+There are post offices in Babino Polje and Govedari where you can also exchange currencies but have in mind they only work in the mornings till noon, from Monday to Friday.
 There is also one i Maranovici which opens only during the summer period.